We've all had issues with obstacles--those pesky road blocks

 - What are the protagonist's flaws and how does he/she work against him/herself?

-Next, let's look at the world of the play in all of its aspects.
+Next, let's look at the world of the

 Is the world “real” as we know it, hard-wired and limited by our current reality, or is set within magical realism?
 If not real, what rules apply that don't in the real world (because even in magical realism there have to be rules) and how do these exceptions affect the characters?
 What limitations or freedoms does that world impose or allow?